Invisalign is a popular way to straighten teeth, but it's also very expensive, which leaves many to wonder, does insurance cover Invisalign?

 You can get a monthly payment plan to help pay for your treatment with Invisalign.
 This plan will be arranged between you and your dentist or orthodontist, and the first payment will most likely be needed before you begin treatment.

-For many, payment plans make, what for some is an impossible cost, quite manageable by breaking it up into small, payment amounts.
+For many, payment plans make a seemingly impossible cost, quite manageable by breaking it up into smaller amounts.
 Your monthly payment plan can last as long as your treatment or more, depending on the amount you pay per month.

 Most practices will offer plans that have no extra fees or interest rates.
 If they do have interest rates, make sure you fully understand these costs, and that you'll be able to cover them.

 FSA stands for flexible savings account.
 This is something that you might get from your employer.
 With an FSA you pay money into a special account during the year.